Ning114/JPA/README.md

-# Hiragana + Katakana Practice Application
+# JPA - Japanese Practice Application

-## An Application For Basic Hiragana and Katakana Practice
+## An Application For Basic Hiragana, Katakana, and Japanese Vocabulary

 **What will the application do?**